jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ![](./Images/run_trackmate_dialog.png)

-Upon successful processing, the system generates for each recording an image.
+Upon successful processing (for the demo case, expect roughly 15 minutes runtime), the system generates for each recording an image.
 A representative example of an image is shown below.

 ![](./Images/sample_recording.png)